rcabralc/rcabralc-colorscheme.vim/README.md

-# rcabralc's Colorscheme for Vim
+# rcabralc's color scheme for Vim

 A vibrant, warmer variation of Monokai, for GUI and terminals.
 A light version is also provided.